williamouyang/okta.github.io/_source/_code/php/quickstart-signin-widget.md

 After your are finished creating your account, you will be logged into your new organization.
 In the top right of the screen, there is an **Admin** button.
 Clicking on the **Admin** button will take you to your Okta Administration Dashboard and this is where we'll be spending most of our time during this guide.
-For the remainder of this quickstart, we're going to assume the domain for your organization will be `dev-123456.oktapreview.com`.
-For your application, you'll want to change this url to match your own organizations url.

 ## Enable CORS for your Domain
 This step is necessary for Okta to accept authentication requests from an application through the Sign-In Widget.